Interested in Enrolling?

 - Understand how to answer challenging questions

-Students are given two weeks from the time they receive their marked homework to correct all their mistakes.
-Like our theory classes, we deliberately keep our tutorials small.
+We deliberately keep our tutorials small.
 The average number of students per tutorial is 3 and the maximum is 4.

 Tutorials are also a time when students can bring in any additional questions they may have, particularly if they are struggling with school homework.
-In fact, we encourage students to book extra tutorials during school assessment periods so that they can always stay on top of their work.
+In fact, we encourage students to book extra tutorials particularly during school assessment periods so that they can always stay on top of their work.

 - 3 - 4 students per tutorial